 Acknowledging Those That Came Before…

-Land Acknowledgment of the Kalapuyans
+Land Acknowledgment of the Kalapuya Tribe

 I want to acknowledge the people on whose land I have the privilege to live, the Atfalati-Kalapuyans also known as the Tualatin Band of Kalapuya.
 They are the first inhabitants of Washington County, who were forcibly removed from their homelands to the Grand Ronde Indian Reservation.
 I would like to recognize their resilience and perseverance through ongoing trauma and grief.
 With this acknowledgment, I hope we can become curious and learn ways to support their joy, culture, and thriving communities today.
 They are great examples of thriving that is possible when we are in community and connected with our ancestry.
 They embrace their true stories and encourage us to learn from our own people and not the descendants of those who wish to continue to oppress us.